google/weather-tools/weather_mv/README.md

 ### BigQuery

-For the `biqquery` command, data is written into BigQuery using streaming inserts.
+Data is written into BigQuery using streaming inserts.
 It may take [up to 90 minutes](https://cloud.google.com/bigquery/streaming-data-into-bigquery#dataavailability) for buffers to persist into storage.
 However, weather data will be available for querying immediately.